 One of the requirements we have for reviewing games is to be allowed full access before they go live, simply because we want our readers to know what they are up against before required to risk their hard earned money.
 This must be done with no legal demands made against us that in any way might be used to influence the outcome of our reviews.
 Doing so might lead to the loss of accreditation status and result in blacklisting.

 Most will gladly offer us this opportunity and some will even allow us exclusive access.
-If you don’t see us reviewing games from a certain provider, the reason can be one of many, although usually, it boils down to the quality of the games which may be far too low to be featured on the site.
+If you don’t see us reviewing games from a certain provider, the reason can be one of many, although usually, it boils down to the quality of the games which may be inadequate.
 If providers deny us access to their games we might also cease to cover them on our site, something that can be a warning sign in itself.
 Beware, desperate providers will happily pay site owners and casino streamers to paint their creations in a positive light – learn to see through it and do proper research.

 While our reviews are fact-based to a large extent, all of them are concluded with a summary and personal reflection.
 Moreover, the final score is not written in stone and may be subject to change once a game goes live.
-Several factors may be taken into account post release, such as the frequency of big wins shared on social media, if there is a general agreement in opinion among players that greatly contradicts our score, and if the game behaves differently in a live environment compared to demo play.
+Several factors may be taken into account post release, such as the frequency of big wins shared on social media, if there is a general agreement in opinion among players that greatly contradicts our score, or if the game behaves differently in a live environment compared to demo play.

-Ultimately, most slots can pay no matter how poorly designed and players who have good runs on particular slots are more prone to hold them in high regard.
+Ultimately, most slots can pay, no matter how poorly designed, and players who have good runs on particular slots are more prone to hold them in high regard.
 In such cases, it really won’t matter what the rest of us have to say.
 Either way, we encourage our readers to talk to us in the comments section, to voice your opinion and to correct us if need be.